vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 I.e. if `(rf + linear slippage param) x size x price <  spam.order.MinimalMarginSizeQuantumMultiple x asset quantum amount` then the order is rejected.
 Here `rf` is the risk factor (and will be different for long and for short) `linear slippage param` is a market parameter and `size` and `price` are assumed to be correctly scaled by, PDPs and MDPs respectively.
 - For peg orders we check the `price` implied by the peg and the book at submission time.
 - For amendments: we use the same check ie if the order is being amended to a smaller size or smaller price so that it would no longer pass the spam check then the amendment is rejected.
+- For batch transactions: each order has to pass its own order spam check; if any order in the batch fails the check then reject the whole batch.

 If the market does not exist and thus the maintenance margin is not defined, the transaction is rejected.